 With the growing number of internet users, brands across the globe are leaving no stone unturned to attract new internet users to their website.
 The trend has triggered a stiff competition among webmasters who are burning their midnight oil to make their clients’ website as engaging as possible.
-Just like website content and user interface, underlying server architecture is equally important to keep visitors hooked with the website.
+Just like website content and user interface, underlying server architecture is equally important to keep visitors hooked to the website.
 According to Google Insights, for every delay of one second in page load time, conversions can fall by up to 20%.
 Probably that’s the reason more than one-third of the world’s top million busiest websites trust Apache.

 According to the latest data by Netcraft, out of 1.8 billion registered hostnames, only 172.6 million websites were found active by the end of Q3 2017.
-Of those active ones, 45% websites are using Apache web server technology, followed by Nginx which is used by 21% active websites.
+Of those active ones, 45% of websites are using Apache web server technology, followed by Nginx which is used by 21% active websites.

 The above data clearly depicts the market domination of Apache web server, beating giants like Microsoft and Google which is used by mere 7% and 8% active websites, respectively.